deleonab/DockerEssentials/docker-container-networking.md

 2. None Network - No IP address is assigned.
 Other containers including the default bridge network  will not be able to communicate with it and vice versa.

 3. Host Network - Containers on this network share the network with and connect directly with the host
-4. User defined private networks
+4. User defined private networks - Set up a connection between a handful of containers.
+Also has a embedded DNS Server.